FelixOmwenga/test-repo/printf/README.md

-This is a collaboration printf projrct between George Mwaniki and George Arasa This is a detailed explanation of this project and what is expected of the outcome as per alx.
+This is a collaboration printf project between Felix Omwenga and Lewis Wachira.
+This is a detailed explanation of this project and what is expected of the outcome as per alx.
 _printf